blac-rain/GuessThePrice/README.md

 # What Is Needed?
 - input windows
-    1. num of people
-    2. names of people
+    1. names of people
-    3. num of rounds
+    2. num of rounds
 - round ask windows
     1. price
     2. guesses --> show name with input field